TristanM225/ORM_ecom/README.md

 - Styling
 - Cleaning up text / removing unneccessary code

-To do:
-- Animations
-- Interactivity
-- Possible gradiance
-- Adding additional projects

 ## Credit / Acknowledgements
-Took ideas from 22-Stu_Mini-Project from the UCSD coding boot camp folder
+Took ideas from UCSD coding boot camp folder.

-Learned how to add a image to the title bar from WBdocs https://www.w3docs.com/snippets/html/how-to-add-an-image-in-the-title-bar.html

-Took the zoom function from W3 https://www.w3schools.com/howto/howto_css_zoom_hover.asp
+Also watched a lot of the zoom office hours.
+Big Thanks to oswaldo for asking questions.
+Big Thanks to Micheal, Nirav and Julius for helping answer any questions

 ## Contact
 Created by TristanM225 Reach out to me by email!
 TristanM225@gmail.com